ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > **Side Note**: You might be curious how am I able to visualize the custom syntax in the Babel AST Explorer, where I showed you the new "`curry`" attribute in the AST.

-> That's because I've added a new feature in the [Babel AST Explorer](https://lihautan.com/babel-ast-explorer/) where you can upload your custom parser!
+> That's because I've added a new feature in the [Babel AST Explorer](https://lihautan.com/babel-ast-explorer/) (not the AST Explorer, but the one of Tan Li Hau) where you can upload your custom parser!

 ```
 ➜  babel-tanhauhau git:(learning) ✗ ls packages/babel-parser/lib